Retaining People at Your Company

 Providing training or mentorship that’s practical, not corporate.

 You don’t have to do a whole lot of things to retain people.
 You just need to lead with consistency, clarity, and care.
-“The most important decisions that businesspeople make are not what decisions, but who decisions.”

 — Jim Collins, Good to Great